AudiusProject/audius-protocol/packages/common/src/api/tan-query/README.md

     - Use `useAudiusQueryContext` to get access to the `audiusSdk`.
     - Implement the `queryFn` to call the relevant SDK method.
     - Use the query key function defined in step 1.
-    - Consider using batching if applicable (see below).

     ```typescript
     // useMyData.ts